jido/ebb-backup/README.md

 If a file is not text its backup is copied to a temporary location so it can be compared.
 The command prompts to delete temporary files when it is done.

+The command also accepts file paths to display the differences for specific files or directories.

 *

 ```